sighupio/workshop-material/devsecopsday/kubernetes-security/hands-on/08-owasp-top-10.md

 ### Task 1: Identify Vulnerable Images

-1. **Deploy a Kubernetes Pod using a vulnerable container image:**
+1. **Deploy a Kubernetes Pod using a vulnerable container image by applying the following manifest:**

-Apply the manifest:

 ```yaml
 apiVersion: v1